FlyPorter/FlyPorter-Mobile/README.md

 ## Motivation

-Booking a flight on mobile should be fast, transparent, and trustworthy, yet common apps still hide fees, present cluttered flows, or fail to show accurate seat availability.
-Travelers end up guessing whether their chosen seat will stick, while operators juggle outdated tools that make correcting inventory or prices slow.
-That friction erodes trust and pushes users to phone support or competitor sites.
+Booking a flight on mobile should be fast, transparent, and trustworthy.
+Many apps still hide fees, feel cluttered, or miss accurate seat availability, so travelers guess whether a chosen seat will stick and operators struggle to correct inventory or prices.
+That erodes trust and sends people to phone support or other sites.

-FlyPorter Mobile targets three groups we saw impacted most: business travelers who need reliable, same-day booking on the go; students and price-sensitive flyers who want clear options without surprise charges; and airline staff who must keep routes, fares, and seats in sync.
-The app centers on clarity (step-by-step search → seat map → checkout), real-time accuracy (live seat locking and pricing from our API), and ownership (account-based bookings, profile reuse, and in-app change/cancel flows).
-Local and push notifications keep travelers informed of booking status without relying on email alone, and the admin workspace lets staff adjust routes, seats, and bookings with immediate effect.
-By reducing ambiguity and response time for both sides, FlyPorter turns routine travel tasks into a predictable, mobile-first experience.
+FlyPorter Mobile focuses on three groups: business travelers who need reliable same day booking on the go, students and budget minded flyers who want clear options without surprise charges, and airline staff who must keep routes, fares, and seats aligned.
+The app emphasizes clarity (step by step search → seat map → checkout), accurate data (live seat locking and pricing from our API), and user ownership (account based bookings, profile reuse, in app change and cancel).
+Local and push notifications keep travelers informed without relying only on email, and the admin workspace lets staff adjust routes, seats, and bookings immediately.
+By reducing ambiguity and response time for both sides, FlyPorter makes routine travel tasks predictable and mobile first.

 ---